skofe-alaska/GitHub-Fundamentals-and-Project-Week-13-Submission/README.md

 Create a Metricbeat Configuration:
 - Create a file: nano metircbeat-config.yml
   - Check line 62 and update to the IP address of your ELk Server and Port number (example 10.1.0.5:5601)
-  - Check line 96 and update to the IP address of your ELK Server and Port number (exampel 10.1.0.5:9200)
+  - Check line 96 and update to the IP address of your ELK Server and Port number (example 10.1.0.5:9200)

   - You can copy the provided file from the raw for a template.
   - [metricbeat/config.yml](Ansible/Roles/Install-metricbeat/metricbeat-config.yml)